docker/docs/docker-for-windows/index.md

 * [Windows configuration file](/engine/reference/commandline/dockerd.md#windows-configuration-file)

-Note that updating these settings requires a reconfiguration and reboot of the Linux VM.
+Updating these settings requires a reconfiguration and reboot of the Linux VM.

 ### Switch between Windows and Linux containers